 These little dogs usually live to be 14 or 15 years old.
 Most of them are friendly, easy to train, and are nice little lap dogs if you can put up with the barking.
 They are also one of the dog breeds that sheds a lot, and although it is not hard to groom them it does have to be done every day.

 And don’t forget about the teeth!

-Maltese are only about 3 to 6 kilos (about 6 to 14 pounds), and most dogs are on the smaller end of that scale!
+Maltese are only about 3 to 6 kilos (about 6 to 14 pounds), and most of them are on the smaller end of that scale!
 Their mouths are so small that they are prone to dental problems, and the teeth should be brushed daily.
-Their faces are tear stained quite often but there are natural methods to deal with that problem.
+Their faces are often tear-stained, but there are natural methods to deal with that problem.

-They have fine hair so need to be combed carefully, and often, to keep from getting knots.
-Once a knot forms it is almost impossible to deal with and will probably have to be cut out, which is why most people leave their dogs in a “puppy cut”, which is short and easier to comb out.
+They have fine hair, so they need to be combed carefully and often to keep from getting knots.
+Once a knot forms, it is almost impossible to deal with and will probably have to be cut out, which is why most people leave their dogs in a “puppy cut”, which is short and easier to comb out.

 Maltese are really just companions, and were not developed for anything but that.
 They like to play, but usually around the house with adults or cats, and are not the type of dog to demand a walk out in the rain and slush.

 A lot of owners even litter box or paper train them so that they do not have to leave the apartment all the time.
 The Maltese is great at staying clean and fluffy.

 Small dogs can be found at your local animal shelter, but of course the fluffy dogs tend to go quickly.
 Visit often to see what is available.

 You can visit Petfinder.com to find the small dogs available in animal shelters in your area or local states.
 Breed rescues can also be found by using your search engine.